seladb/PcapPlusPlus/README.md

 - Support for Remote Capture capabilities on Windows (using RPCAP protocol supported in WinPcap)
 - Vast object-oriented filtering mechanism that makes libpcap filters a lot more user-friendly (no need to know the exact filter string to use)

-PcapPlusPlus is currently supported on Windows and Linux operating systems.
+PcapPlusPlus is currently supported on **Windows**, **Linux** and **Mac OS X** operating systems.
 It was tested on Windows (32bit and 64bit), Ubuntu and Fedora, but it should work on other Linux distributions as well.
+Regarding Mac OS X - I tested it on Snow Leopard (10.6) 32bit only, but I assume it would work on newer Mac OS X versions as well.
-Other opeating systems such as FreeBSD and Mac OS were never tested and compilation on those platform would probably fail
+Other opeating systems such as FreeBSD were never tested and compilation on those platform would probably fail

 For more information including detailed class documentation, please visit PcapPlusPlus web-site: